LGGNet: Learning from Local-Global-Graph Representations for Brain-Computer Interface: Introduction

 The remainder of this article is organized as follows.
-Some related work will be introduced in Section II.
-In Section III, the proposed LGG is introduced.
-In Section IV, the dataset and experiment settings will be introduced.
-The result and analysis will be given in Section V. Finally, we discuss and come to conclusions in Section VI and Section VII respectively.
+Some related work is given in Section II.
+In Section III, the proposed LGGNet is introduced.
+In Section IV, the dataset and experiment settings are presented.
+The result and discussion are provided in Section V. Finally, we conclude the paper in Section VI.